LachezarKatsarov/Aquagis-OSM-Intallation-Guide/README_EN.md

 ## 6.2 Configure database.yml file

-Once the database is created we need to change the settings in the database.yml to point at it;
+Once the database is created we need to change the settings in the database.yml to point at it:

 ![Image#12](/src/img/IMG_012.png) -> ![Image#13](/src/img/IMG_013.png)